mlflow/mlflow/docs/source/plugins.rst

             # Define a RequestHeaderProvider plugin.
 The entry point name for request header providers
             # is not used, and so is set to the string "unused" here
             "mlflow.request_header_provider": "unused=mlflow_test_plugin.request_header_provider:PluginRequestHeaderProvider",
+            # Define a RequestAuthProvider plugin.
+The entry point name for request auth providers
+            # is not used, and so is set to the string "unused" here
+            "mlflow.request_auth_provider": "unused=mlflow_test_plugin.request_auth_provider:PluginRequestAuthProvider",
             # Define a Model Registry Store plugin for tracking URIs with scheme 'file-plugin'
             "mlflow.model_registry_store": "file-plugin=mlflow_test_plugin.sqlalchemy_store:PluginRegistrySqlAlchemyStore",
             # Define a MLflow Project Backend plugin called 'dummy-backend'